Loading...

 Click Save to create the cluster.

-Result: Your Network File Storage Cluster is now created.
+Result: Your Network File Storage Cluster is created and is currently in a BUSY state.

 To define cluster properties, specify the following: